NikolasEnt/Vehicle-Detection-and-Tracking/README.md

 ## Content of this repo

-- `VehicheDetect.ipynb` Jupyter notebook with code for the project
+- `VehicheDetect.ipynb` - Jupyter notebook with code for the project
-- `laneline.py` python program for lane line detection from the project 4.
+- `laneline.py` - python program for lane line detection from the [project 4](https://github.com/NikolasEnt/Advanced-Lane-Lines).
-- `test_images` a directory with test images
+- `test_images` - a directory with test images
-- `camera_cal` a directory with camera calibration images from the project 4.
+- `camera_cal` - a directory with camera calibration images from the [project 4](https://github.com/NikolasEnt/Advanced-Lane-Lines).
 - `project_video_proc.mp4` - the result video
 - `project_video.mp4` - the original raw video from [Udacity](https://github.com/udacity/CarND-Vehicle-Detection)